Nimrod Kamer: Life and career

 Kamer was born in 1981 in Petah Tikva, Israel.
 Kamer claims to hold both Romanian and Israeli passports.
 In 2004, while attending Hebrew University of Jerusalem, Kamer and a friend were charged with painting anti-Israeli graffiti that sparked a "media sensation"; he was placed under house arrest for 10 days, served 250 hours of community service and was on probation for a year.
 By 2007, he was a high school teacher of cinema.

 Kamer's public career started in Israel in 2005, as the Sudoku puzzle tutor known as "Captain Sudoku".
 In 2006, he started writing for the Hebrew-language financial newspaper Globes and contributed to the first edition of Maayan, an Israeli arts magazine edited by Roy Arad and Joshua Simon.
 In 2009, Kamer became social media manager of BIP, a comedy channel owned by Keshet Broadcasting.
 Under that channel he eventually created the comedy shows Michael and I and Jobless Nimrod.

 Moving to London in 2011, Kamer started publishing periodically in film and written form on BBC Newsnight, VICE Magazine, The Guardian, Interview, Wired, The Huffington Post, London Evening Standard, SCNR, British GQ, and Fortune.
 In 2012 he began appearing as himself on UK's Channel 4 show Random Acts alongside Heydon Prowse.
 In September 2013 he presented a Guardian show titled #Thinkfluencer in association with Arte Channel.

 In late 2016, Kamer began as an art editor for GQ magazine, which lasted until the early part of 2018.
-He has interviewed Takashi Murakami, Svetlana Marich, Kamiar Maleki and Adrian Cheng.

 On 13 July 2017, Kamer attended The Spectator magazine's summer party in Whitehall, and briefly spoke to then Prime Minister Theresa May about his concerns as a Romanian passport holder residing in the UK in the wake of Brexit.
 May assured him that he could stay in the country, whilst Spectator editor Fraser Nelson also reassured him, upon hearing that Kamer is also an Israeli passport holder.